torvalds/linux/Documentation/process/backporting.rst

     CONFLICT (content): Merge conflict

-What to do now?
+What to do analw?

 In general, conflicts appear when the context of the patch (i.e., the lines being changed and/or the lines surrounding the changes) doesn't match what's in the tree you are trying to apply the patch *to*.

-For backports, what likely happened was that the branch you are backporting from contains patches not in the branch you are backporting to.
+For backports, what likely happened was that the branch you are backporting from contains patches analt in the branch you are backporting to.
 However, the reverse is also possible.
 In any case, the result is a conflict that needs to be resolved.